Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

-For our second example, we will prepare the 2D Cluster state on the honeycomb lattice.
+For our second example, we will prepare the 2D cluster state on the honeycomb lattice.
 Our 3D bulk is a stack of 2D honeycombs with the two sites per unit cell labeled red and blue, as in Fig. \ref{fig:sierpinski}.
-The fractal symmetry is defined as acting the fractal symmetry of Fig. \ref{fig:sierpinski} simultaneously for every layer.
+The fractal symmetry is defined as acting the fractal symmetry action of Fig. \ref{fig:sierpinski} simultaneously for every layer.
 Consider the following gates defined for each blue and red vertex, respectively

 where each solid line denotes a $CZ$ gate.
-This can be expanded using Eq. \eqref{equ:CZ} to a sum of at most five $Z$ operators.
+This can be expanded using $CZ_{ij} = \frac{1}{2}(1+Z_i + Z_j - Z_iZ_j)$ to a sum of at most five $Z$ operators.
 The blue fractal symmetries trivially commute with $V_{v_b}$, while the red fractal symmetries around any blue site only flips zero or two of the three adjacent red sites within in each layer.
 Therefore, $V_{v_b}$ commutes with the all the fractal symmetries and similarly for $V_{v_r}$.
-The product
+The product $\prod_{v} V_{v_b} V_{v_r} = e^{-i\frac{\pi}{2}H}$ over all vertices $v$ in the 3D lattice creates two cluster states on the top and bottommost honeycomb layers, where $H= \sum_v V_{v_b} + V_{v_r}$.